Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Introduction

-In this paper, we aim to address the critical gap as discussed above, extending upon our previous work \cite{mohd2022development}, where we presented the results of proof of concept stage.
-Here, we extend the analysis by refining the technique including the cubic spline sinogram interpolation, considering weights generated in the reconstruction circle only, and performing computation on a very dense grid using hamming window.
-To the best of our knowledge, this is the first study to report full three-dimensional (3D) density field measurements in buoyant plumes, specifically for forced and lazy plumes from finite area sources.
-We developed an in-house buoyant plume measurement rig based on the work of \cite{Bharadwaj_Das_2017, bharadwaj2019puffing} along with the MATLAB-based software suite capable of processing BOS images and tomographically reconstructing 3D density field.
+The present work provides the first 3D density measurements of buoyant plumes with varying source strengths.
+Furthermore, the volumetric density field is utilised to visualise the dynamics of puffing buoyant plumes.
+This work builds upon our previous work \cite{mohd2022development}, where we presented the results of the proof-of-concept stage.
+Here, we extend the analysis by refining the technique, including the cubic spline sinogram interpolation, considering weights generated in the reconstruction circle only, and performing computation on a very dense grid using a Hamming window.
+We developed an in-house buoyant plume measurement rig based on the work of \cite{Bharadwaj_Das_2017, bharadwaj2019puffing}, along with the MATLAB\textsuperscript{\textregistered}-based code to process BOS images and tomographically reconstruct the 3D density field.

-The remainder of this paper is organized as follows: Section \ref{sec:methodology} describes the methodology and experimental setup.
-In Section \ref{sec:results}, we present and discuss the results, including validation of our novel measurements.
-Finally, conclusions and future directions are presented in Section \ref{sec:conc}.
+The remainder of this paper is organised as follows: Sect.~\ref{sec:methodology} describes the methodology, including experimental setup, Poisson integration, forward tomographic modelling, and SART reconstruction.
+In Sect.~\ref{sec:results}, we validate the measurements using similarity solutions and available simulation data in the literature, followed by the visualisation of the puffing plume dynamics.
+Finally, conclusions and future directions are presented in Sect.~\ref{sec:conc}.
+The details of the BOS measurement principle (Appendix~\ref{appB:bosFunda}), camera alignment and coordinate system validation (Appendix~\ref{append:camAlignErrors}), and uncertainty quantification (Appendix~\ref{appC:errorEstimation}) arising from background pattern selection, blur circle, exposure time, lens distortions, and parallel beam forward modelling are discussed.
+The Appendix \ref{app:quasiShadowEffects} discusses the quasi-shadowgraph effects due to background illumination passing through the phase object.
+The computation of ray deflection using cross-correlation is detailed in Appendix~\ref{appB:crossCorr}.
+The effect of sinogram interpolation and post-processing steps is detailed in Appendices~\ref{append:D}.